Most women will suffer with vaginal or oral thrush at some point in their lives and these natural remedies for thrush can help.

 What are the symptoms of thrush?

 These are the most common symptoms of thrush in adult women (the symptoms for thrush are similar for males including itching around the genitals and trouble passing urine).
 It’s worth noting that individually these symptoms may not be a sign that anything is wrong, and you should just compare them to what you know to be normal for your body and vagina.
 They are;

-Natural remedies to treat thrush
+Natural remedies for thrush

 It’s not just an old wives’ tale, natural yogurt really is a great natural remedy for thrush as the natural bacteria in the yogurt do the same job as the naturally occurring ones in your vagina.